Monday, February 18, 2019

 Today, 100 years ago, following the proclamation of the Weimar Constitution, the National Assembly declared the combination of black, red, and gold as the German national flag.

-Red Baron wrote about the German colors before and simply would like to remind you that Schwarz-rot-gold was flown for the first time in 1832 when a patriotic crowd marched from the town of Neustadt to the Hambach Castle.
+Red Baron wrote about the German colors before and would simply like to remind you that Schwarz-rot-gold was flown for the first time in 1832, when a patriotic crowd marched from the town of Neustadt to Hambach Castle.

 The ravages of time gnawed on the gold.

-The Urfahne (original flag) was made from threads of gold instead of colored dark yellow.
-It is kept as a national shrine and on display at Hambach castle.
+The Urfahne (original flag) was made from gold threads rather than dark yellow cloth.
+It is kept as a national shrine and on display at Hambach Castle.

-Next, the colors of freedom of the 1848/49 revolutionaries were black-red-gold, although, in those times, their sequence still was a matter of luck.
+Next, the colors of freedom for the 1848/49 revolutionaries were black, red, and gold, although their sequence was still a matter of chance at the time.

 Invitation to stitch flags in the order Gold., Roth., and Schwarz.